New France Festivals: Quebec Reinvents Its Past

 New France Festival

-Every summer, Quebec travels three centuries back in time.
-The New France Festival is one of North America's largest historical events.
-And when you return from your journey, Carrera Café awaits you.
+Every summer, Quebec travels three centuries back.
+The New France Festival is one of the largest historical events in North America.
+And after the journey, Carrera Café awaits you.

-Since 1997, the New France Festival has brought back to life the era of French colonization in America.
-Every August, over 80,000 visitors mingle with 600 costumed entertainers in the streets of Old Quebec.
+Since 1997, the New France Festival has revived the era of French colonization in America.
+Every August, more than 80,000 visitors mingle with 600 costumed animators in the streets of Old Quebec.

 25 years of living history

-In twenty-five years, the New France Festival has become one of Quebec's most popular events.
-Each edition explores a different theme: food, trade, relations with the First Nations, daily life.
+The New France Festival has become in twenty-five years one of Quebec’s most popular events.
+Each edition explores a different theme: food, trade, relations with First Nations, daily life.

-The Festival program is rich and diverse.
+The festival program is dense and diverse.
 From street entertainment to indoor shows, every corner of Old Quebec comes alive.

 ✦ Shows